GeyserMC/GeyserWiki/_docs/geyser/using-geyser-with-consoles.md

 6. Select "Primary DNS" with the A Button, and then hold down the B Button to delete the DNS (it defaults to zeros).
 7. Enter a GeyserMC DNS.
 8. Select "Secondary DNS" with the A Button, and then hold down the B Button to delete the existing DNS.
-9. Enter a recomended DNS (Cloudflare is the fastest.)
+9. Enter a secondary DNS.
+Google's or Cloudfare's IP (8.8.8.8 or 1.1.1.1) are recommended.

 # PlayStation 4/5
 1. Go to your PS4 Home screen.